kaymen99/DecentralAirbnb/README.md

    ```
 This will create a config.js file and an artifacts folder and transfer them to the src folder to enable the interaction between the contract and the UI

-If you want to test the functionnalities of the DecentralAirbnb contract you can run:
+If you want to test the functionnalities of the DecentralAirbnb contract you can do it by running:
    ```sh
    npx hardhat test
    ```